JasperHof/JasperHof.github.io/_docs/assoc/spa.md

 ```
 ./ldak.out --logistic out --bfile data ----pheno phenofile --covar covfile
 ```
-The SPA can be turned off by `--spa-test NO`, in this case LDAK switches to classical logistic regression.
+The SPA can be turned off by specifying `--spa-test NO`, in this case LDAK switches to classical logistic regression.